Sriracha Garlic Chicken With Creamy Tomato Chickpeas and Mushrooms Recipe

 - 2 tsp adobe powder

 - 1 15 ounce can corn or peas, (optional)

 - salt and pepper, to taste

-- Chicken: Arrange chicken in pan and coat well with seasonings- 1 tbsp garlic powder, 1 tbsp Montreal steak seasoning, 1 tsp adobe, 1/2 tsp thyme, salt and pepper to taste, 1/4 cup Italian dressing, and 1 tbsp sriracha.
+- Pre-heat the oven to 375 degrees.
+Arrange chicken in pan and coat well with seasonings- 1 tbsp garlic powder, 1 tbsp Montreal steak seasoning, 1 tsp adobe, 1/2 tsp thyme, salt and pepper to taste, 1/4 cup Italian dressing, and 1 tbsp sriracha.
 Bake for 45 minutes or till chicken is fully cooked. *if you are using a skinless chicken, cover with aluminum foil to prevent chicken from drying out.

 - While the chicken is cooking, in a pot add oil, mushrooms, and the rest of the dry seasonings and cook on medium heat until the mushrooms are golden brown in color. *Achieving golden brown canned mushrooms can take up to 5 to 10 minutes longer than with fresh and the texture will still be slightly different.